wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 Try it out.
 Now all pages that inherit from `base.html` will also include the list of categories (which we will move to the side later on).

 T> ### Restart the Server!
 T> You'll need to restart the Django development server (or ensure it restarted itself) every time you modify template tags.
-If the server doesn't restart, the tags won't be registered by Django, and then you'll get confused and irritated.
+If the server doesn't restart, Django won't register the tags.

 ###Parameterised Template Tags
 We can also *parameterise* the template tags we create, allowing for greater flexibility.
 As an example, we'll use parameterisation to highlight which category we are looking at when visiting its page.
 Adding in a parameter is easy - we can update the `get_category_list()` method as follows.